Gauravs-2k/Face-Detection-using-caffemodel/README.md

 In this repo we are using the caffemodel provided by opencv for face-detection purpose

 # How to use
-There are two python files in this.
+There are two python files in this.\n
-a. detect_faces.py is used to detect faces for the given input image b.detect_faces_video.py is used to detect faces realtime using computer camer or raspbeerry pi camera
+a. detect_faces.py is used to detect faces for the given input image\n b.detect_faces_video.py is used to detect faces realtime using computer camer or raspbeerry pi camera \n

 # Requirements
-pip install numpy
+pip install numpy \n
-pip install opencv
+pip install opencv\n
-pip install imutils
+pip install imutils\n

 # How to run the code??
 To run detect_faces.py : Add a image in the same directory as in the code.(here i am using moneyheist.png)